swagridAi/kpi_dashboard/new/reference/complete_power_queries.md

-# Complete Power Query (M) Code for Essential SLO Dashboard
+# Updated Power Query (M) Code for Essential SLO Dashboard

 ## Overview

-This document provides complete Power Query (M) code for implementing a streamlined SLO Dashboard focused on 6 core KPIs for essential service performance tracking.
-The simplified model eliminates complex analytics while maintaining comprehensive coverage of time, volume, and quality dimensions.
+This document provides updated Power Query (M) code for implementing a streamlined SLO Dashboard.
+All external data sources have been consolidated to a single Excel file with multiple sheets.

+**Consolidated Data Source:**
+- All data now comes from a single Excel file
+- Each required dataset is stored in a separate sheet
+- File path is defined as a parameter for easy updating

 **Supported Core KPIs:**
 1. **Lead Time** - Creation to work start (business days)